pollyweb-org/pollyweb-docs/4 ⚙️ Solution/45 🤲 Helper domains/Graphs 🕸/🕸🅰️ Graph methods/👥🚀🕸 Form.md

 > Part of [Graph 🕸 domain](<../🕸🤲 Graph helper.md>)

-> ⚠️ This method doesn’t look at the header nor the signature of the request.

 * Used in:
     * [Broker Inform ⏩ flow](<../../../41 🎭 Domain Roles/Consumers 💼/💼⏩ Consumer flows/Inform 💼⏩📝/💼 Inform ⏩ flow.md>)